rbuffat/pytempsense/README.md

 ## Advanced usage

-The BME280 allows different modes, such as oversampling, filter or sensor mode.
+The BME280 sensor allows different modes, such as oversampling, filter or sensor mode.
 These options can be controlled using the BME280 class:

 ```python
 BME280(i2cbus=1,